 Changes in Pipe Size - When a smaller sewer joins a large one, the invert of the larger sewer should be lowered sufficiently to maintain the same energy gradient.
 An approximate method for securing these results is to place the 0.8 depth point of both sewers at the same elevation.
 For master planning purposes, it can generally be assumed that sewer crowns must be matched at the manholes.

 Lift Stations and Force Mains - Lift stations should be sized to provide pumping capacity to convey the design peak flow with one standby pump having a capacity equal to the largest operating unit.
-Pumping capacity with the largest
+Pumping capacity with the largest unit out of service is termed "firm" or "reliable" pumping capacity.
 The Hazen-Williams formula is commonly used for the design of force mains.
 The velocity form of the equation is: